FairpoolDEX/contracts/Market-Crash-Protection.md

 * With protection, you would have 28000 USDT (30000 USDT recovered capital - 2000 USDT protection cost) (LINK crashed to 10 USDT, but you sold at 30 USDT guaranteed price using protection).
 * Without protection: you would have 10000 USDT (10000 USDT recovered capital) (LINK crashed to 10 USDT, and you sold at market price).

+### How to buy protection

+*Note: this product is still under development.
+The guide below is how it's supposed to work.*

+1. You open the Shield Finance web application.
+1. You click "Search".
+1. You type the [base token](#base-token) ticker (it can be a token that you've already bought, or a token that you want to buy).
+1. App shows you a list of available [Market Crash Protection contracts](#market-crash-protection-contract) for your [base token](#base-token).
+    1. There will be multiple protection contracts for a single token.
+    1. The contracts will have different parameters: guaranteed price & expiration date.
+1. You choose the protection contract that suits your needs:
+    1. If you want to buy protection for long term, choose a contract with an expiration date that is far in future.
+    1. If you want to buy protection for short term, choose a contract with an expiration date that is closer to present moment.
+1. You click "Buy" button on the contract that you've chosen.
+1. App asks you how many [protection tokens](#protection-token) you want to buy.
+    1. Normally, you should buy the amount of [protection tokens](#protection-token) equal to amount of [base tokens](#base-token) that you own.
+1. You input the amount of protection tokens.
+1. App calculates the total cost of buying this amount of protection tokens.
+1. You click "Buy".
+1. Metamask asks you to sign & send the transaction for buying protection tokens.
+1. You click "Send".
+1. Once the transaction is confirmed, you will own the protection tokens & you can use them to receive compensation if the price of the [base token](#base-token) crashes.

 ## Guides for liquidity providers

 ### How to make money